spatie/blink/README.md

 [![StyleCI](https://styleci.io/repos/84998612/shield?branch=master)](https://styleci.io/repos/84998612)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/blink.svg?style=flat-square)](https://packagist.org/packages/spatie/blink)

 This package contains a class called `Blink` that can cache values.
-The cache only spans the lenght of a single request.
+The cache only spans the length of a single request.

 It can be used like this: